olivierfriard/raspberry_time-lapse_coordinator/README.rst

 Before installation you must pair all your Raspberry Pi devices with the laptop/desktop:

-* Make your Raspberry Pi device discoverable
+* Make your Raspberry Pi device discoverable.
+The bluetooth icon will blink green/blue.

 .. image:: images/rasp_make_discoverable.png
    :alt: Make your Raspberry Pi device discoverable